10 Ways to Overcome Your Anxiety and Panic Attacks

 #9 – Breathe

 There are specific breathing exercises and techniques that can be very helpful when you feel anxious and practicing them every day can really lower your symptoms.
-I’ve written about the top 2 breathing exercises for anxiety – Right Here .
-Why not give them a try?
+Here are some breathing exercises you can try to begin with.

 #10 – Cognitive Behavioral Techniques